 Health Insurance Project

-New York’s Medicaid program covers nearly five million of our state’s most vulnerable residents, including nearly two million children.
-But with an annual cost of $50 billion, it also carries a huge financial burden for the State.
-Based on our extensive analyses of New York’s Medicaid program, the Fund has become a trusted resource to assess the choices available as state policymakers reform the program and contain its costs by reorganizing how Medicaid beneficiaries—especially those with multiple and complex needs—receive care.
+UHF’s Medicaid Institute continues to be an important resource as New York’s $60 billion Medicaid program—serving six million of the state’s most vulnerable residents, including nearly two million children—undergoes dramatic transformation, with managed care extended to new populations and services, major delivery system reforms, and a shift from fee-for-service to value-based payment.
+Based on our extensive analyses of New York’s Medicaid program, UHF has become a trusted resource to assess the choices available as state policymakers reform the program and contain its costs by reorganizing how Medicaid beneficiaries—especially those with multiple and complex needs—receive care.
 Read more.